mattpannella/pupdate/README.md

 ## Troubleshooting

-Slow asset downloads?
+ - Slow asset downloads?
 Try toggling `use_custom_archive` to true, in your settings.

-If you run the update process and get a message like `Error in framework RS: bridge not responding` when running a core, try to run the updater in a local folder on your pc, and then copy the files over to the sd card afterwards.
+ - If you run the update process and get a message like `Error in framework RS: bridge not responding` when running a core, try to run the updater in a local folder on your pc, and then copy the files over to the sd card afterwards.
 I'm not entirely sure what the issue is, but I've seen it reported a bunch of times now and running the updater locally seems to help.

+ - I keep getting a `Missing ROM ID [1]` message when trying to launch arcade games in the _alternatives folder.

+    Check your settings and make sure you have `Skip Alternative ROMS` turned off.

 ## Submitting new cores ##